docker/docs/desktop/mac/release-notes/index.md

 ### New

 - Docker Desktop 4.6.0 gives macOS users the option of enabling a new experimental file sharing technology called virtiofs.
 During testing virtiofs has been shown to drastically reduce the time taken to sync changes between the host and VM, leading to substantial performance improvements for macOS users.
 As an example, enabling virtiofs has been shown to reduce the time taken to run DB imports by up to 98%.
-- The Docker Desktop 'Volumes' UI now offers the ability to efficiently clean up volumes via multi-select checkboxes.
+- The Docker Dashboard Volumes Management feature now offers the ability to efficiently clean up volumes via multi-select checkboxes.

 ### Upgrades